NetEase downsizes some projects amid China's regulatory crackdown - SCMP - NewsBreak

 NetEase downsizes some projects amid China's regulatory crackdown - SCMP

-(Reuters) - Chinese gaming firm NetEase Inc has downsized some of its studios and projects started in early September amid a regulatory crackdown by Beijing on the video gaming sector, the South China Morning Post reported on Tuesday, citing people with direct knowledge of the matter.
+Sept 14 (Reuters) - Chinese gaming firm NetEase Inc (9999.HK) has downsized some of its studios and projects started in early September amid a regulatory crackdown by Beijing on the video gaming sector, the South China Morning Post reported on Tuesday, citing people with direct knowledge of the matter.

 The report said that dozens of employees, which include programmers, designers and creative artists at the company's Shanghai and Hangzhou offices, had been taken off their original jobs and told to look for new assignments inside and outside NetEase.